karmakarvishal/SOEN_SPIRIT/README.md

           These high-level APIs are designed to be intuitive, efficient, and well-documented, enabling seamless integration with the AngularJS, JavaScript, and jQuery frontend of the Career Services Application and smooth communication between the two systems.
     - Role-Based Authorization
         - To control access to various features and resources within the Career Services Application, the backend implements a role-based authorization system.
 This system allows different users to have different levels of access based on their roles and permissions.
 The backend maintains a set of roles (such as "admin," "employer," and "job seeker") and associates them with specific permissions.
 Based on their assigned roles, users are granted or restricted access to certain functionalities.

+### Authentication

+To ensure secure access to the Career Services Application, the backend employs a robust authentication mechanism.
+It utilizes *JSON Web Tokens (JWT)* for user authentication.
+JWT is a stateless and secure method for transmitting information between parties as a JSON object.
+It enables the backend to verify the authenticity of requests and ensure that only authorized users can access protected resources.

+### File Upload (Specifically Resume Upload)

+The backend incorporates a file upload functionality, specifically for resume uploads.
+When users upload their resumes, the backend handles the process securely and efficiently.
+It utilizes a multipart form-data approach to receive and process file uploads.
+The uploaded resumes are then stored in a designated directory on the server or in a cloud storage service like *Amazon S3*.